MFR6340/theenglishextension.org/young-world-4/unit-1:The Way We Live.md

 <img src="https://i.imgur.com/g0kZ505.png" width="25%" />

-This is the Young Adult (YA) autobiography by famous chef Marcus Samuelsson who was  (1080L)
+This is the Young Adult (YA) autobiography by famous chef Marcus Samuelsson who was trained in some of the finest kitchens in Europe.
+As a child in Etadopted by a loving family in Sweden after being orphaned in Ethopia.
+(1080L)

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1034596066" rel="nofollow">Buy on Orell Füssli</a>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxOTYxOTIyMiwtNDA3MDY4MTcxLC0xNj
+eyJoaXN0b3J5IjpbNzQ2MDgwMjg2LC00MDcwNjgxNzEsLTE2ND
-Q5NjQ3NDg0LDc4NzEyNzkzOCwxNTY0NDMzNzQwLC05MzE5MzQ2
+k2NDc0ODQsNzg3MTI3OTM4LDE1NjQ0MzM3NDAsLTkzMTkzNDY0
-NDgsLTEzNzEyMzkyNDJdfQ==
+OCwtMTM3MTIzOTI0Ml19
 -->